 Hydraulic steering systems (not to be confused with power steering) require regular preventative maintenance for continued safe and reliable operation.
-The oil level in helm pump must be maintained within acceptable operating levels.
-A low oil level will cause air to be introduced into the steering system and result in unresponsive steering.
+The oil level in the helm pump must be maintained within acceptable operating levels.
+A low oil level will allow air to get into the steering system and result in unresponsive steering.
 The oil level should always be within 1/2 inch from the base of the fill hole, located on the front top portion of the helm pump.
-Check steering system for oil leaks.
-Unobserved leaks, in time, will result in unresponsive and/or possible loss of steering.
+Check the entire steering system regularly for oil leaks.
+Unobserved leaks over a period of time will result in unresponsive and/or possible loss of steering.